Hawaii State Parks On The Big Island

 Kekaha Kai State Park on the Kohala coast combines pristine sandy beaches with both rugged and scenic hiking along the Ala Kahakai trail.
-Explore gems like Manini'owali Beach (Kua Bay), Makalawena Beach and Mahai'ula Beach, or hike to the summit of the Pu'u Ku'ili cinder cone for a great coastline view.
+The trail leads 4.5 miles (7.2 km) from Mahai'ula Beach north to Manini'owali Beach (Kua Bay), passing across Makalawena Beach.
+A side hike to the top of the 342-foot high Pu'u Ku'ili cinder cone offers a great coastline view.
 Restrooms, outdoor showers and picnic tables available at Manini'owali Beach.

 - Kiholo State Park Reserve